DIBS-Payment-Services/Prestashop1.7_dibseasy/README.md

-# PrestaShop 1.7 Module for DIBS Easy Checkout #
+# PrestaShop 1.7 Module for Easy Checkout #

-This is PrestaShop 1.7 module for DIBS Easy Checkout, for more information see the following: for integration documentation please go to: https://tech.dibspayment.com/nodeaddpage/prestashop17easy If you have any issues please contact us [here](http://www.dibspayment.com/customer_support).
+This is PrestaShop 1.7 module for Easy Checkout, for more information see the following: for integration documentation please go to: https://tech.dibspayment.com/nodeaddpage/prestashop17easy If you have any issues please contact us [here](http://www.dibspayment.com/customer_support).